sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 ### Following Up

-Check in with your friend a week later to see how they’re feeling and to reinforce your intentions to reconnect.
+Check in with your friend a week later to see how they're feeling and to reinforce your intentions to reconnect.

 ### Planning Something Special